swp930/w19pa3/README.md

 Note
 ------
 - Make sure to start early.
 It requires more work than Assignment 2.
-- Check the lecture slides for details on MCTS.
-This [survey article](http://mcts.ai/pubs/mcts-survey-master.pdf) also has all you need to complete the assignment.
+- Check this [survey article](http://mcts.ai/pubs/mcts-survey-master.pdf) for more info on MCTS.
+As mentioned above, a clean version of the pseudocode is [here](https://www.overleaf.com/read/wvmqsgrstqwg).